the-events-calendar/event-tickets/readme.txt

 * Fix - Fixed template override path for a few templates.
 [ET-1491]
 * Enhancement - Added availability dates and icons to ticket listing in classic editor.
 [ET-1494]
 * Tweak - Lighten color of disabled "Get Tickets" button text when using the Genesis theme.
 [ET-1435]

+= [5.3.3] 2022-04-28 =

+* Fix - Updates the plugin validation library to track licenses in a more fault-tolerant way.
+[ET-1498]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted.

 = [5.3.2] 2022-04-05 =